jacksonqin/liblightnvm/doc/src/prerequisites.rst

 Management Tool
 ===============

-nvme-cli

-The NVMe cli tool supports Open-Channel SSDs through the lnvm extension.
+The `NVMe CLI <https://github.com/linux-nvme/nvme-cli>`_ tool supports Open-Channel SSDs through the lnvm extension.
 You may use "nvme lnvm" to see supported parameters.